evrythng/evrythng.js/README.md

 ```

 For any scope, if the scope's own data (such as an Application's `customFields`)
-use the `init()` method to wait until this data is available.
-If not, this step
+is required immediately, use the `init()` method to wait until this data is
-can be ignored:
+available.
+If not, this step can be ignored:

 ```js
 import { Application } from 'evrythng'